iamnotsreeja/learn-python/README.md

-Here are some of the mini projects that I used to learn python.
+Here are some of the mini projects that I am using to learn python.

 Reference @TechWithTim on youtube.